networktocode/jdiff/docs/architecture.md

 - `regex`
 - `operator`

-| Przemek: Perhaps create a table showing how each of the arguments maps to a concrete class?

-| Stephen - This step may not be necessary at all?
-I would say this may come with more advanced use cases.
-Note: the extract data from json is specifically for getting keys and values from larger dictionaries to make it easier to compare and check specific parts/branches of the object.

 Next, define a JSON object as reference data, as well as a JMESPath expression to extract the values wanted and pass them to `extract_data_from_json` method.
 Be aware! `jdiff` works with a customized version of JMESPath.
 More on that [below](#customized-jmespath).